 Kinston is a medium-sized city located in the state of North Carolina.
 With a population of 21,337 people and 11 constituent neighborhoods, Kinston is the 40th largest community in North Carolina.

-Unlike some cities, Kinston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kinston are a mix of both white- and blue-collar jobs.
+Kinston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kinston is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Kinston who work in sales jobs (9.65%), office and administrative support (8.38%), and food service (7.06%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.18 minutes getting to work every day.